Making Participation Relevant to Design

 Among other strategies deployed to answer these questions, the class will focus on the potential contribution of digital technologies as a means for linking participation to design.
 Technology opens new opportunities for revealing multiple layers of meaning.
 It also allows the exchange of information and creation of new possibilities that together can transform the way we behave.
 Technology, in short, enables us to better relate and interact with each other and our surroundings, thus lowering the barriers for citizen engagement.

-Throughout the semester we will look for alternative means and untapped opportunities to identify and develop socially and technologically innovative approaches, methodologies, and tools.
-Students will be asked to combine technical skills and knowledge production with a social sensibility so as to access the direct experience of reality while also producing forms of empowerment that come from involving the relevant actors in transformative processes.
+Throughout the semester, we will look for alternative means and untapped opportunities to identify and develop socially and technologically innovative approaches, methodologies, and tools.
+Students will be asked to combine technical skills and knowledge production with a social sensibility to access the direct experience of reality while also producing forms of empowerment that come from involving the relevant actors in transformative processes.

 Up to five seats will be held for MDes students.

 This course will be taught online through Friday, February 4th.